[?] Subscribe To

 Stamitz Viola concerto

-Carl Stamitz viola Concerto in D major is one of the most known (or notorious, for someone) works among viola students and viola players.
+Carl Stamitz viola Concerto in D major is one of the best known (or notorious, for someone) works among viola students and viola players.

 I don’t know about you, but I myself realised that most of the things studied at school, I’m not referring to music only, become uninteresting, boring, unbearable, while the same things approached years later, of your own choice, with different people, with different eyes, appear completely new and sometimes I even wonder why I didn’t like them...